Yikizi/nmap-wrapper/README.md

 **Features:**

+- **Intelligent Fuzzy Matching:** You can type a part of the command OR the description - it will match!
 -   **Basic Tab Completion:** Provides a list of standard Nmap flags and script categories when you press `Tab`.
 -   **Inline Documentation:** Each suggestion includes a brief description to help you understand what the flag or option does.
 -   **Smart Suggestions (Last Used Values):** The tool remembers the last value you used for certain flags (like `-p`, `-iL`, `--script-args`, etc.).
 When you type one of these flags again, the suggestion will automatically include the last used value, often highlighted with `[last used: value]`.
 This speeds up repeated scans with similar parameters.